Vaibhavsaxena072000/FACE-recognition/README.md

 1) Save the script as face_recog.py in E:/my python/.

-Put your image file there too: E:/my python/vaibhav down.jpg.
+2)Put your image file there too: E:/my python/vaibhav down.jpg.

-Open VS Code → select the right Python interpreter (bottom-right).
+3)Open VS Code → select the right Python interpreter (bottom-right).

-Install dependencies in VS Code terminal: pip install opencv-python deepface tensorflow==2.15.0
+4)Install dependencies in VS Code terminal: pip install opencv-python deepface tensorflow==2.15.0

-Press Ctrl+F5 (Run Without Debugging).
+5)Press Ctrl+F5 (Run Without Debugging).

-A window should open showing your webcam feed with "MATCH" / "NO MATCH".
+6)A window should open showing your webcam feed with "MATCH" / "NO MATCH".

-Press Q to close.
+7)Press Q to close.

+# Librarires used

+1. threading (Python standard library)

+Used to run the check_face function in a separate thread, so face verification doesn’t block the video feed.

+Helps keep the webcam video smooth while DeepFace processes frames.

+2. cv2 (OpenCV)

+Handles video capture from the webcam.

+Provides image processing functions (cv2.putText, cv2.imshow, cv2.VideoCapture).

+Draws "MATCH" / "NO MATCH" text on the video frame.

+Install with: